-Cancellation Within First Ten Days The subscriber may cancel this Police
+Cancellation Within First Ten Days

-The subscriber may cancel this Policy by delivering or mailing a written notice to Medica Insurance Company, 401 Carlson Parkway, Attn: Customer Service, Route CP595, Minnetonka, MN 55305 or an agent of the company.
+The subscriber may cancel this Policy by delivering or mailing a written notice to Medica Insurance Company, 401 Carlson Parkway, Attn: Member Services, Route CP595, Minnetonka, MN 55305 or an agent of the company.
 This Policy must be returned before midnight the tenth day after the date you receive this Policy and then this Policy is considered void from the beginning.
 Notice given by mail and return of this Policy are effective when postmarked, properly addressed, and postage prepaid.
-MIC shall return all premiums within ten days after it receives notice of cancellation and the returned Policy.
+Medica shall return all premiums within ten days after it receives notice of cancellation and the returned Policy.
 However, the subscriber must then pay any claims incurred prior to such cancellation.

-MN-HSA07-PC-21-01
+MN-HSA07-PC-22-01